fr3d3rico/express-mongo-jwt/README.md

 ## Which IDE do you recommend?

 I prefer use VS Code.
-How configure debug mode?
-When you hit "f5", vscode will automatically start server.
+How to configure debug mode?
+When you hit "f5", vscode will automatically start the server.
 You should set initial file in launch.js config.
 Please check link: https://github.com/Microsoft/nodejstools/wiki/Debugging

 ## To test Docker, follow steps: